-Catch validation is mandatory and individual licence holders are required to make their own arrangements with a landing observer service provider authorized by the Department.
-Licence holders that plan to harvest sockeye and pink salmon are encouraged to register with the landing observer service provider in advance of the fishery to confirm arrangements.
+(1) Catch validation is mandatory and individual licence holders are required to make their own arrangements with a landing observer service provider authorized by the Department.
+Licence holders that plan to harvest Sockeye salmon are encouraged to register with the landing observer service provider in advance of the fishery to confirm arrangements.
+For further information contact J.O.
+Thomas and Associates (ph: 1-866-930-4000).

-- Prior to any dockside landing of fish, the vessel master shall hail in to the landing observer service provider and provide the following information: - vessel name; - vessel registration number; - name and Fisher Identification Number of the vessel master; - contact phone number; - date, time, port and location of landing of the fish; - name of fish buying station where fish are to be landed; - product type; - estimated number of pieces by species, by day; - area fished; and - number of sets made. - NOTE: As much notice as possible should be given so the landing observer service provider can make arrangements for a landing observer to be present for the landing which is a mandatory licence requirement. - A salmon landing observer shall be present during all landings of catch to record the number and weight of each species of salmon delivered.
-This information will be entered into the ITQ database not later than 12 hours after validation has occurred. - All salmon shall be landed at one of the following locations: Campbell River, French Creek, Greater Vancouver, Port Hardy, Port McNeill, Port Renfrew, or Quadra Island.
+- (a) Prior to any dockside landing of fish, the vessel master shall hail in to the landing observer service provider at 1-866-930-4000 between 06:00 hours and 18:00 hours seven days per week and provide the following information:

+- vessel name;

+- vessel registration number;

+- name and Fisher Identification Number of the vessel master;

+- contact phone number;

+- date, time, port and location of landing of the fish;

+- name of fish buying station where fish are to be landed;

+- product type;

+- estimated number of pieces by species, by day;

+- area fished; and

+- number of sets made.

+Note: As much notice as possible should be given so the landing observer service provider can make arrangements for a landing observer to be present for the landing which is a mandatory licence requirement.

+- (b) A salmon landing observer shall be present during all landings of catch to record the number and weight of each species of salmon delivered.
+This information will be entered into the ITQ database not later than 12 hours after validation has occurred. - (c) All salmon shall be landed at one of the following locations: Campbell River, French Creek, Greater Vancouver, Port Hardy, Port McNeill, Port Renfrew, or Quadra Island.